Alerta CLI

 perms - List role-permission lookups

-perms List role-permission lookups
+List role-permission lookups.

 Customer Commands